dperuo/ngStash.js/README.md

 ngStash.js
 ==========

-An Angular factory for working with localStorage and sessionStorage.
+An Angular factory for working with `localStorage` and `sessionStorage`.

 Quick Start
 -----------